nickisnik/nickisnik/README.md

  #### My name is Nick!

  ##### About me
-- 📌 I am a software engineer based in Bristol, UK.
+- 📌 I am a front-end developer and Business student based in Bristol, UK.
 - 💻   [My portfolio](https://nicknik.com)